 Stuttering is common among young children as a normal part of learning to speak.
 Young children may stutter when their speech and language abilities aren't developed enough to keep up with what they want to say.
 Most children outgrow this developmental stuttering.

 Sometimes, however, stuttering is a chronic condition that persists into adulthood.
 This type of stuttering can have an impact on self-esteem and interactions with other people.

-Children and adults who stutter may benefit from treatments such as speech therapy, psychological counseling or using electronic devices to improve speech patterns.
-After a comprehensive evaluation by a speech-language pathologist, a decision about the best treatment approach can be made.
+Children and adults who stutter may benefit from treatments such as speech therapy, using electronic devices to improve speech fluency or cognitive behavioral therapy.

 Stuttering signs and symptoms may include:

-- Difficulty starting a word, sentence or phrase
+- Difficulty starting a word, phrase or sentence

 - Prolonging a word or sounds within a word